 This revolution is being driven by an increasing focus on health, animal welfare, and climate change.
-The recent emergence of zoonotic diseases, such as the Covid-19 pandemic and the African swine fever, have also drawn attention to the growing animal-free food production industry, with plant-based foods taking center stage.
+Outbreaks of zoonotic diseases, such as the COVID-19 pandemic and the African swine fever, have also drawn attention to the growing animal-free food production industry, with plant-based foods taking center stage.

 Most plant-based dairy startups focus on milk and cheese substitutes while plant-based butter has attracted less activity in part due to consumer aversion to plant-based fats over health concerns.
 Disruptors attempting to develop plant-based dairy alternatives from new ingredients—beyond a standard set of soy, almond, cashew, coconut and oats—have attracted significantly more funding compared to the rest of the industry.

 More than half of the plant-based dairy startups we analyzed have brought a product to market with a few companies reaching the growth stage of business development.
 The plant-based egg industry, on the other hand, is far less developed with fewer new startups and only a handful successfully bringing a product to market.